 MS: Each MS student, whether pursuing the thesis or non-thesis option, is required to enroll to and attend the ESGP seminar (Env Sci 7899) for at least 3 semesters.
 During two of these semesters, students are also expected to make a presentation.
 There are two types of seminar presentations: entry and exit presentations.
 The entry presentation should provide the student's tentative research plans, or the background to their work and hypotheses.
 The exit presentation should provide some results from their research work, which may be preliminary results, results and discussion from their research, or final results that are included in the thesis.
 It is preferable that the entry presentation will take place during the first year of study, and that the exit presentation will take place at some point during the last 3 semesters before graduation.
-The exit presentation to Graduate" will not be approved until the exit seminar presentation is scheduled.
+The exit presentation must be presented at a different and later semester than the entry presentation.
+The student-submitted "Application to Graduate" will not be approved until the exit seminar presentation is scheduled.
 Failure to present in the ESGP seminar will be considered "lack of reasonable progress" and permission to graduate will be rescinded.
 Participation in the ESGP Graduate Student Poster Forum (held during our recruiting day) can count as student's entry presentation, but not the exit presentation.

 PhD: Each doctoral student is required to register for and attend the ESGP seminar (Env Sci 7899) for at least 3 semesters.
 During two of these semesters, students are also expected to make a presentation.
 There are two types of seminar presentations: entry and exit presentations.
 The entry presentation should provide the student's tentative research plans, or the background to their work and hypotheses.
 The exit presentation should provide some results from their research work, which may be preliminary results, results and discussion from a technical paper they published, or final results that are included in the dissertation.
 It is preferable that the entry presentation will take place during the first year of study, and that the exit presentation will take place at some point during the last 3 semesters before graduation.
-The exit presentation to Graduate" will not be approved until the exit seminar presentation is scheduled.
+The exit presentation must be presented at a different and later semester than the entry presentation.
+The student-submitted "Application to Graduate" will not be approved until the exit seminar presentation is scheduled.
 Failure to present in the ESGP seminar will be considered "lack of reasonable progress" and permission to graduate will be rescinded.